-NAIT auto expert offers tips to keep your vehicle on the road this winter.
+NAIT auto expert offers tips to keep your vehicle running this winter

 It’s a lesson winter tries to teach us every year and one many of us keep flunking.
 Extreme cold isn’t only hard on fingers and toes, it’s murder on your car.

-The evidence is borne out by Canadian Automobile Association wait times for roadside assistance that soar whenever frigid weather strikes.
-During December’s cold snap, when Edmonton temperatures reportedly aligned with those on the surface of Mars, motorists waited up to 17 hours for a tow truck.
+The evidence is borne out by Canadian Automobile Association wait times for assistance that soar whenever frigid weather strikes.
+During severe cold snaps, when Edmonton temperatures have reportedly aligned with those on the surface of Mars, motorists have waited well over half a day for help in getting moving.

-We asked Russell Belik, NAIT’s Automotive Service Technician chair (and a graduate of the program, class of ’92), how to avoid being among the stranded.
+We asked Russell Belik, NAIT’s Automotive Service Technician chair (and a grad, class of ’92), about preventative measures we can take to avoid being among the stranded.

 Check your battery